Introduction to the Jolabokaflod Book Campaign

 The not-for-profit Jolabokaflod Book Campaign social enterprise retains these aspects of book marketing and active reading, which are unique to Jólabókaflóð.

-Existing book campaigns do not merge these elements: for example, in the UK, World Book Day projects promote book sales and reading initiatives for children independently, World Book Night promotes reading for pleasure to adults, and Books Are My Bag is a national campaign run by the Booksellers Association to promote bricks-and-mortar bookshops.
+Existing book campaigns do not merge these elements: in the UK, for example, World Book Day projects promote book sales and reading initiatives for children independently, World Book Night promotes reading for pleasure to adults, and Books Are My Bag is a national campaign run by the Booksellers Association to promote bricks-and-mortar bookshops.

 All of these campaigns are highly effective generic promotions that remind people of the value of books and reading for pleasure, but they are focused on specific aspects of the book cycle, whether this is the marketing of published books or the encouraging of people to read.